Skip to main content Skip to navigation

 In short: if you have bed bugs, the right response is neither to panic nor to shake all your laundry around.
-Contain textiles in sealed bags, wash above 55 °C when the care label allows, and most importantly tumble dry on high heat for 30 minutes for compatible items.
+Contain textiles in sealed bags, wash at 60 °C when the care label allows, and most importantly tumble dry on high heat for at least 30 minutes for compatible items.
+On some textiles, the dryer alone can be enough.
 A laundromat is useful when you need to treat large volumes of laundry or bedding quickly, but it does not replace a full home treatment protocol.

 At a Glance